sanchezcarlosjr/awk_plus_plus/README.md

 # awk_plus_plus

-> A domain-specific language designed for data orchestration.
+> A  language designed for data orchestration.

 ## Features
-* Fuzzy modern regex engine
+* Fuzzy regex engine and Semantic search to retrieve information in an in-process DB.
-* Semantic search
+* End-user programming.
 * Orthogonal Persistence based on DuckDB
 * Transparent reference with Jsonnet.
 We plan to execute this future with Dask.
 * URL interpreter to manage data sources.